Luke McGarry: Early career

-Music Business Projects
+Music business projects

 In 2010, McGarry began his seven-year association with FYF Fest, creating the poster art each year, as well as designing printed programs, maps and wristbands for the Festival.
-During this period, he regularly collaborated with House of Vans and created poster art for a number of Los Angeles music venues and promoters, including Spaceland, The Echo, The Echoplex and The Regent.
-In 2013, OC Weekly described Luke as "the poster child for success in the world of rock-n-roll cartoons".
+During this period, he regularly collaborated with House of Vans and created poster art for a number of Los Angeles music venues and promoters, including Spaceland, The Echo, Echoplex and The Regent.
+In 2013, OC Weekly described McGarry as "the poster child for success in the world of rock-n-roll cartoons".

 McGarry was the lead visual artist for Festival Supreme, an annual Los Angeles comedy and music festival, created by Jack Black and Kyle Gass of Tenacious D, which was staged from 2013 to 2017.
 In addition to posters, stage design and backdrops, projections and merchandising art, in 2015 he also collaborated with his brother to create a series of five 30-second animated TV commercials, sponsored by Geico, which ran on the IFC network.
 Operating as The Fantastic Heat Brothers, they wrote, designed, and animated the series, with voiceovers provided by Black and Gass.

 Beginning in 2014, McGarry began creating posters and billboards for the annual series of Coachella-adjacent shows staged by the festival's promoter, Goldenvoice.

 He has designed a number of record sleeves for other artists, from Kim Fowley to a Secret 7" project for Underworld, and created animated music videos for a diverse range of music artists including: